Tui mine

 The Tui mine is an abandoned mine on the western slopes of Mount Te Aroha in the Kaimai Range of New Zealand.
 It was considered to be the most contaminated site in the country, following the cleanup of the former Fruitgrowers Chemical Company site at Māpua, Nelson.

 History

+Tui mine was in production by 1881.
+An aerial ropeway on 12 towers was built in 1889.
+A road was built in 1950, when the mine was said to be above 1650 ft sea level.